TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 	- Secret/Challenge: Knows about the Conspiracy of the Earthmother's Scythe, but is
 ### Encounters / Challenges

 **Opening:** The party comes to see the villagers gathered at the dirt circle, with Merric bound by silver chains to a stump at the center.
-Before him, there are three modest thrones, [[Baron Clungunford Rose]] sits in the central one.
+Before him, there are three modest thrones, [[Clungunford Rose]] sits in the central one.
 He is flanked by two older-looking Firbolgs, Turlough, the portly noble and a large female Firbolg.
 Behing Merric, there are two makeshift podiums bannered with the symbol of Chauntea.
 People sit and stand around the circle's edge.

 Clungunford gives an opening statement, mourning the tragedy that befell Bromzheath the night prior, from the Bulette attack to the attack on Pastor Edith.
 He explains the rule of the trial, that The Whip will be acting as the prosecution for this trial, and asks if anyone(s) would like to step forward to act as Merric's defense.